digital-asset/daml/docs/source/concepts/ledger-model/ledger-daml.rst

    The actors are determined dynamically as follows: if the fetch appears in an update block of a choice `ch` on a contract `c1`, and the fetched contract ID resolves to a contract `c2`, then the actors are defined as the intersection of (1) the signatories of `c1` union the controllers of `ch` with (2) the signatories of `c2`.

+   A :ref:`fetchbykey` statement also produce a **Fetch** action with the actors determined in the same way.
+   A :ref:`lookupbykey` statement that finds a contract translates also in a **Fetch** action, but all maintainers of the key are the actors.

+#. **NoKey** assertions correspond to a :ref:`lookupByKey` update statement for the given key that does not find a contract.

 An instance of a DAML template, that is, a **DAML contract** or **contract instance**, is a triple of: